Medical Cannabis Australia

 Since legalisation, the Therapeutics Goods Administration (TGA) has approved over 46,000 medical cannabis applications (May 2020).

-Patients wanting to access legal medical cannabis can go to their GP or a cannabis specialist doctor, such as those at CA Clinics.
+Patients wanting to access legal medical cannabis can go to their GP or a cannabis specialist doctor, such as those centre for medicinal cannabis – CA Clinics.
 The prescribing cannabis doctor will assess each individual case for suitability with supporting evidence and process the medical cannabis patients application via the Special Access Scheme (SAS) pathways.

 Medical cannabis can be prescribed via the Authorised Prescriber scheme, where a medical cannabis doctor has the approval to prescribe a specific medical cannabis oils product to patients within their speciality, ie pain, anxiety, epilepsy, nausea and vomiting.
 This pathway is infrequently utilised with most medicinal cannabis prescriptions processed through Special Access Scheme Category B (SAS-B).